kingindraib/ib-wallet/README.md

 This Laravel Package facilitates creating payments across multiple Nepalese wallets such as Khalti, eSewa, and more, offering versatile payment options in Nepal.
 This support latest version of any package

+### How to contribute

+If you want to contribute this project.
+* email: basnetindra342@gmail.com

 # Support Wallet
 - Khalti : working